 Alternative Names: None

 Type of Dive: A safe shore dive with lots of life.

 Suggested Experience: Ideal for newly qualified to the U/W photographer.

-Travel & Parking directions: Babbacombe is situated on the Eastern corner of the southwest peninsula, approx. 30 miles South of Exeter, 30 miles East of Plymouth.
-Babbacombe is situated on the Northern edge of Torbay and easily accessible from Torquay Harbour by following the many road signs.
+Travel & Parking directions: Babbacombe is situated on the eastern corner of the southwest peninsula, approx. 30 miles South of Exeter, 30 miles east of Plymouth on the Northern edge of Torbay and easily accessible from Torquay Harbour by following the many road signs.
 The main motorway networks link the southwest from the M6/M5 and the M4 with these main routes connecting around the Bristol area.
 All routes link directly to the end of the M5 and virtually link Torbay directly from the end of the motorway network.